Programs & Events

 Indemnification Waiver

 LaGrange County Department of Parks & Recreation is not responsible for personal injury, loss of items/children, or death.
 You are participating at your own risk, knowing that boardwalks may be slippery from dew or rain and limestone trails may have loose stones, standing water (rain), and be uneven in spots.
-By purchasing a ticket and participating in the FeNGke 5K Fun Run/Walk at Pine Knob Park, Howe, IN, you (and your family) are hereby agreeing to NOT hold LaGrange County Department of Parks & Recreation, LaGrange County Government, and any employees, volunteers, representatives of aforementioned, responsible for any injury, loss, or death.
+By purchasing a ticket and participating in the FeNGke 5K Fun Run/Walk at Pine Knob Park, Howe, IN, you (and your family) are hereby agreeing to NOT hold LaGrange County Department of Parks & Recreation, LaGrange County Government, Friends of LaGrange County Parks, and any employees, volunteers, associates, representatives of aforementioned, responsible for any injury, loss, or death.
 I know, but we have to put it in here now.
 Have fun!!

 FOLLOW US FOR UP-TO-DATE INFORMATION!